sta199-fa20-002/website/content/syllabus/index.md

 The participation of the course grade will be based primarily on individual Application Exercises (AEs), which give you an opportunity to practice using the statistical concepts and/or code discussed in lecture on short data analyses.
 AEs will be linked in lecture slides and time will be set aside during the optional live sessions to work on them.
 These AEs are due by the end of the next day; for instance, an AE associated with a lecture on Monday will be due Tuesday at 11:59p.
 AEs will be graded based on a good-faith effort has been made in attempting all parts.
 Successful on-time completion of at least 90% of AEs will result in full points for AEs; anything lower than that will be assigned points accordingly.

 In addition to AEs will be periodic activities help build a learning community.
-These will be short, fun activiies that will help everyone in the class connect throughout the semester.
+These will be short, fun activities that will help everyone in the class connect throughout the semester.

 The last component of participation will be based on periodic team feedback about each team member's overall contribution to labs and the project.

 ### Statistics Experiences

-During the course of the semester, there will be periodic opportunties for you to experience statistics and data science outside of the classroom.
+During the course of the semester, there will be periodic opportunities for you to experience statistics and data science outside of the classroom.
 The goal of these experiences are for you to think about how the material you're learning in the course can connect with your experiences and society at large.

 ## Grading

-The final cousre grade will be calculated as follows:
+The final course grade will be calculated as follows:

 <center>